vstinner/vstinner.github.io/content/graphics_bugs.rst

 :authors: Victor Stinner

 After explaining how to `Debug Hybrid Graphics issues on Linux
-<{filename}/hybrid_graphics.rst>`_, here is the story of some graphics bugs
+<{filename}/hybrid_graphics.rst>`_, here is the story of four graphics bugs
-that I had in GNOME and Firefox on my Fedora 30 and Wayland.
+that I had in GNOME and Firefox on my Fedora 30 between May 2018 and September
+2019: bugs in gnome-shell, Gtk, Firefox and mutter.

 .. image:: {static}/images/glitch.jpg
    :alt: Glitch